 Suffering is the ongoing pain from wounding.

-There is debate about whether or not one actually needs to experience suffering on the path to healing.
+There is some debate about whether people always experience suffering on the path to healing.

 Wounding happens when we experience physical or emotional harm.
 It can stem from chronic illness or by physical or psychological trauma for which we do not have the tools to cope, or a combination of those factors.